Ryushigan/sqlInjectionPython/README.md

 # sqlInjectionPython

-Simple SQL Injection (still on testing phase)
+Simple python script for SQL Injection
+(still on testing phase, may or may not work)